max-ribeiro/servicesJewellery/README.md

 #### Prerequisites

 To run this project in development mode, you will need to set up a local server that can work with PHP and MySql.
 I use [XAMPP](https://www.apachefriends.org/pt_br/index.html) in my machine.

+####Preparing the database

+First we have to create the database and the system users table

+CREATE DATABASE main;
+USE DATABASE main;
+CREATE TABLE users(user_id INT PRIMARY_KEY AUTO INCREMENT,user_level TINYINT NOT NULL,user_pass VARCHAR(45) NOT NULL,user_active TINYINT);